This article contains affiliate links. For more, please read the T&Cs.

 Working with multiple DataFrames in Pandas is a common thing.
-Oftentimes, you will want to merge two or more DataFrames.
-For instance, one DataFrame could contain customer bio-data while the other could contain their transaction history.
+Often, you will want to merge two or more DataFrames.
+For instance, one DataFrame could contain the customer bio-data while the other could contain his transaction history.
 In such a case you might want to join the two DataFrames to take advantage of information from both of them during your analysis.
 In such a case the data could be merged on the unique customer.
 However, there are several ways of merging that dictate which information will be taken from either DataFrame and which will be omitted.
 In this article, let’s explore that and more.

 Pandas three-way joining multiple DataFrames on columns

 Pandas allows us to merge more than one DataFrame.
 The only condition here is that the DataFrames need to have a common column.
 Let’s illustrate this by creating three DataFrames.
 They will have a common